 - rolled oats

-Canned foods with a 5+ year shelf life are ideal for short-term emergencies because they don’t require refrigeration, and most are ready to eat right out of the can.
+Canned foods are ideal for short-term emergencies because they don’t require refrigeration, and most are ready to eat right out of the can.
+Also, they cut down on palate fatigue, making the emergency food menu more interesting, and finally, canned foods allow you to store foods that are otherwise off the menu.

 - Canned Vegetables